mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Similarly most animals will not attack a human unless provoked, frightened or challenged.
-Characters who insist on shooting at the local wildlife may be recognized as a threat and attacked by some creatures or may attract predators to the sounds of their victims’ distress.
-It is often possible to avoid conflict with animals or frighten them off with noise, fire or simply by waving one’s arms about.
+Characters who insist on shooting at the local wildlife may be recognized as a threat and attacked by some creatures or may attract predators to the sounds of their victims' distress.
+It is often possible to avoid conflict with animals or frighten them off with noise, fire or simply by waving one's arms about.
 Characters who are not paying attention may blunder into the lair of a concealed creature or find that they have managed to corner a savage predator without meaning to.
 A little bit of research at a